 The versatility of a 3-way antenna mount

 3-way antenna mounts offer impeccable versatility.
 Sure, experienced folks can turn any mount to a very versatile mount but sadly, all of us are not gifted with the skill with tools.
-That’s why a 3-way antenna mount for your CB radio service.
+That’s why a 3-way antenna mounts for your CB radio service.

 These might be for the mirror only but can attach an antenna to a vertical bar, horizontal surface, or a vertical surface.
 If you manage to get your hands on a heavy-duty 3-way CB antenna mount, then know that you will have half the versatility issue solved for you automatically.

 Cables that come along with the antenna mount

 Be extra careful about picking the coax.
 Never use old coax, rusted coax, or spliced coax.
 It’s going to be useless and you probably won’t get much further than your driveway when it comes to the effective range.

 Do you know that people have used CB radio to transmit (through the ionosphere) messages across nations?
 Yes.
 That’s right.
 And how do they do it?
 Well, at the very basic, you need to use equipment that’s effective and not outdated.

 For the kind of application, the type of cable will vary.
 You will need the right type of coax for the type of usage that you are going to be indulged in with your CB radio.
 When purchasing an antenna mount, also make sure that you purchase a coax that will be suitable.

 Latest posts by William (see all)